Abd208/Power-Bi/Intro.md

-Sure, here's the information about Power BI converted into a Markdown (.md) format:

 # Introduction to Power BI

 Power BI, developed by Microsoft, is a robust business intelligence and data visualization tool designed to transform raw data into insightful visual representations.
 It is a component of the Microsoft Power Platform, a suite of tools including Power Apps and Power Automate, aimed at facilitating data-driven solutions for businesses.